What is 3D printing?

 How does 3D printing work?

 It all starts with a virtual 3D descriptor of the real-world object you want to create.
-This can be created by hand using 3D modeling software or scanned using a 3D scanner (both available for use in at ETS).
+This can be created from scratch using 3D modeling software or scanned using a 3D scanner (both available for use in at ETS).
 Increasingly common are online communities like Thingiverse.com where virtual models of 3D objects can be shared and downloaded in an open community.

 Once finalized, the object needs to be 'sliced' in a process where it is converted into GCode; a language which instructs the printer how to construct the object layer-by-layer, and contains all of the information regarding the object's infill (what it looks like inside), ultimate size, and other such properties.